enkidevs/curriculum/General/Data Structures and Algorithms/bellman-ford-algorithm.md

 - While *iterating |V-1|* times:
   - If the node is *not reachable*, move on for now
   - Else, update the node's distance to the origin if the new one is smaller than the old one
-  - Move on to the next node, until all of them are visited(and keep doing that until there are no other changes to any of the lists)
+  - Move on to the next node, until all of them are visited
 - You can terminate the algorithm earlier if the distances stop changing.

 The *pseudocode* looks like this: